 It’s one thing to push your dog a bit in order to increase his self control.
 It’s another to push him so far he is feeling overwhelmed, stressed or even fearful.

-Ace is a sensitive guy, and it’s up to me, his owner, to be aware of his canine stress symptoms such as the body shake, scratching around his collar, excessive yawning or avoiding eye contact.
-Dogs tell us a lot.
-We just need to pay attention.
+Ace is a sensitive guy, and it’s up to me, his owner, to be aware of his stress levels.
+Doing the body shake, scratching around his collar, excessive yawning or avoiding eye contact are examples that he might be mildly stressed.

 Sometimes we could stand to do our own body shakes and move on to something more fun!